I recently had my 4th major yard sale. (I made $1,013.00 at this one!)

 - Give your garage sale ad a catchy headline.
 Here are a bunch of yard sale headlines to help you think of a creative headline for your own yard sale ad.

-- Don’t list everything that you’re selling — just the most expensive, popular, and well-known items that will catch peoples’ attention.
+- Don’t list everything that you’re selling — just mention the most expensive, popular, and well-known items that will catch peoples’ attention.
 While collectibles typically don’t sell well at garage sales… if you’re very specific about the collectibles you’re selling in your ad, then you are more likely to get some people who actually collect those items at your yard sale.

 Huge neighborhood yard sale!